jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 ### Referencing services in local namespaces using short DNS names

 When communicating with services in their local namespace, containers can use the services short name: `<service-name>` (instead of the entire full domain name `<service-name>.<namespace-name>.svc.cluster.local`), and Kubernetes automatic DNS resolution will resolve to the correct service in the local namespace.
-This shorthand and automatic DNS resolution is useful when using the same configuration across multiple namespaces—Development, Staging and Production—for example.
 If containers want to communicate with services outside of the local namespace, it can use the full domain name, which includes the service name, namespace name, and the standard `svc.cluster.local` suffix.

 ```shell
 # When communicating with services in their local namespace